Search this site

 Complex, unpredictable behavior emerges out of simple, local interactions in self-organized systems.
 We use mathematical tools in characterizing the complex signatures of natural hazards such as landslides and earthquakes, and laboratory and computational models.

 Earthquakes are self-organized systems characterized by very long periods of energy accumulation driven by the slow rates of crustal motion, and the sudden energy release during a series of correlated earthquake sequences.
-We investigate the patterns that can be recovered from the space and time occurrences of earthquakes to understand the underlying processes involved in their generation.
-In particular, we study the earthquake spatio-temporal behavior in the Philippines, which is situated in a highly active region of earthquake generation.
+Additionally, many other natural hazards, such as rain/drought events, landslides, snow avalanches, etc., can be understood from the framework of self-organized criticality, hinting at similar underlying mechanisms governing their complex signatures.
+We investigate the patterns that can be recovered from the space and time occurrences of these events to understand the underlying processes involved in their generation.

 Sandpiles and Other Discrete Models of Complexity